sporto/hop/docs/upgrade-2-to-3.md

 # Upgrading from 2 to 3

 Hop has changed in many ways in version 3.
-Please see the Getting started guide.
+Please review the [Getting started guide](https://github.com/sporto/hop/blob/master/docs/getting-started.md).
 Following is an overview of the major changes.

 ## Routes